 For best results, your rename commit should be a pure rename.
 Resist the tempotation to edit the file’s contents at the same time you rename it.
 A pure rename ensure that git’s rename detection will find the match.
 If you edit the file in the same commit as the rename, then whether the rename is detected as such will depend on git’s “similar files” heuristic.¹ If you need to edit the file as well as rename it, do it in two separate commits: One for the rename, another for the edit.

 Wait, we didn’t use

 git commit-tree yet.
 What’s this doing in the Mundane git commit-tree tricks series?

 commit-tree to the mix next time.
 Today was groundwork, but this is a handy technique to keep in your bag of tricks, even if you never get around to the

 ¹ If you cross the

 merge.renameLimit, then git won’t look for similar files; it requires exact matches.
 The Windows repo is so large that the rename limit is easily exceeded.
-The “similar files” detector is O(n²) in the number of files changed, and when your repo has 3 million files, that quadratic growth becomes a problem.
+The “similar files” detector is O(m × n) in the number of files changed in the two parents, and when your repo has 3 million files, that quadratic growth becomes a problem.